tcnlab/maxlikespy/readme.md

  ```
  "phip" : 0.5,"phig" : 0.5, "omega" : 0.5,"minstep" : 1e-8, "minfunc" : 1e-8, "maxiter" : 1000
  ```
- It is recommended by the `pyswarm` documentation to keep the first three parameters form 0 to 1.
+ It is recommended by the `pyswarm` documentation to set the first three parameters between 0 and 1.
 Further documentation can be found on their website.

  Typical usage from this stage, for example to fit and compare two nested models called "Time" and "Const", would be to first set your model upper and lower bounds.
 Bounds are given in the form of a list of tuples for each parameter.